 4. Visualize — See it, Feel it, Own it

 As soon as the mind is made up, as soon as we decide to make a shift, our mind gets cluttered with the what ifs, hows, and worst-case scenarios.
-Observe these thoughts, fears, and mantras as you claim your space, and remember that when you make the decision to act in accordance with living your most authentic, best life, the noise will dissipate, and the end result will only be positive.
-So, take a deep breath in and a deep breath out.
-Clear your space.
+Observe these thoughts as you claim your space, and remember that when you make the decision to act in accordance with living your most authentic, best life, the noise will dissipate, and the end result will only be positive.

 You've reclaimed your energy that was spent focusing on someone else and put the focus on back on yourself.
 You've gotten real with yourself — who, what, and where isn't helping you live the life you want to lead, so what shifts do you need to make to do so?
 You've cleared your fears out of the way and visualized exactly what living your best life would look, feel, and be like.
 All that's left for you to do now is live it.